 For starters, Google provides an easy checklist of steps you should take to secure Gmail.
 Some of the more interesting steps take advantage of features that most users don’t know about, such as the ability to see the IP addresses (and locations) last used to access your account, so if an unauthorized user is snooping around your inbox, you can see when and where.

 Others, however, focus more on preventing your system (or device) from being compromised.
-The Gmail security checklist urges users to adopt best security practices, such as using an anti-malware scanner and making sure your operating system is up to date.
+The Gmail security checklist urges users to adopt best security practices, such as making sure your operating system and apps are up to date.

 2. Choose safe email passwords.